- The National Trails

 Afon Biga to Aberhosan – 9.3 miles (14.7 Km)

 This section will see you walking up to the old roman road above Dylife.
 Watch out for the green remains of a fortlet as you pass along the route used by Roman soldiers nearly two thousand years ago.
-Soon after you will drop into the spectacular Clywedog Gorge and then shortly you will be walking over the moorland surrounding Glaslyn.
+A little later you will encounter the spectacular Clywedog Gorge and shortly afterwards you will be walking over the moorland surrounding Glaslyn.
 Foel Fadian (564 metres) looms above the track and it is well worth the detour to the trig point and to see the spectacular 360 degree views from the top.
-Again there is no accommodation at Aberhosan there are options at Staylittle and Dylife so if you would like to explore this fascinating area in depth you will receive a warm welcome.
+Although there is no accommodation at Aberhosan there are options at Staylittle and Dylife so if you would like to explore this fascinating area in depth you will receive a warm welcome.

 Aberhosan to Machynlleth – 9.5 miles (15.3 Km)